stevekrouse/rose/README.md

   - array expression
   - change AssignmentExpression to set, increase, descease, multiple, divide
   - change BinaryExpression to -, +, /, % and others...
-    - add element
-    - add element to left
-    - add element to right
-    - delete element
   - call parameters / array expression
     - swap ordering
     - when adding element (and to left/right), give option to select number, text, null, undefined, object, array, function

-- layout
-  - figure out when arrays and objects should layout in a new line
-  - when you have console.log(() => 1), the console.log should be at the top of the blo

-- colors
-  - identifiers should be colored uniquely with scope

-- make the size of input box's more durable by responding to the font size

 - arrow key navigation
   - right - next sibling to right